M23 campaign (2022–present): Expansion through North Kivu

-January 2025: Intensified hostilities
+2025 Goma and Bukavu offensives

+Encirclement of Goma

-On 4 January, M23 seized Masisi, a town with a population of 40,000 and the administrative seat of Masisi Territory.
+On January 4, M23 seized Masisi, a town with a population of 40,000 and the administrative seat of Masisi Territory.
 Agence France-Presse said that M23 forces had previously captured the Katale area before entering Masisi.
-On 9 January, Nobel laureate Denis Mukwege called for the international community to impose strong sanctions on Rwanda, urging action beyond verbal condemnations.
-The same day, M23 forces began moving toward Rubaya, a key area for the extraction of coltan, a mineral vital to global technology supply chains.
-On 13 January, FARDC reported successfully repelling an M23 offensive on its newly established positions in Ngungu, in the Mupfuni-Shanga groupement.
-FARDC conducted airstrikes in Mbingi, a region it was expected to control but failed to maintain for more than a day due to reinforcements arriving for M23.
-The following day, M23 fighters based in Mulimbi launched an assault on the Wazalendo stronghold in the Lubwe Sud urban area, within the Tongo groupement of Bwito Chiefdom.
-During an ambush by Wazalendo near Kiseguro, located in the Binza groupement in Rutshuru Territory, five members of the M23/RDF coalition were killed.
-M23 fighters were apprehended while looting agricultural products from farmers.
-Explosions from both heavy and light weaponry echoed for several hours after the ambush, particularly in the localities of Kiseguro and Ngwenda, where Wazalendo forces engaged in combat with M23 troops.
-On the same day, M23 seized control of Luofu, approximately 60 kilometers from Lubero-center in Lubero Territory, which had been under FARDC control for over two days.
-Humanitarian sources detailed accounts of atrocities, including the sexual assault of five young girls in Kalungu, 15 kilometers south of Minova in the Buzi groupement, Kalehe Territory, and two additional women in Bihovu, a locality within Shanje in Lowa-Numbi village.
+The same day, M23 forces began moving west to retake Rubaya, a key area for the extraction of coltan, a mineral vital to global technology supply chains.
+The FARDC stopped the initial M23 assault on its newly established positions in Ngungu, in the Mupfuni-Shanga groupement.
+FARDC then conducted airstrikes in Mbingi, a region it was expected to control but failed to maintain for more than a day due to M23 reinforcements.
+The following day, M23 fighters based in Mulimbi launched an assault on the Wazalendo stronghold within the Tongo groupement of Bwito Chiefdom.
+During an ambush by Wazalendo near Kiseguro, located in the Binza groupement in Rutshuru Territory, five M23 fighters were killed.
+Heavy fighting lasted several hours after the ambush, particularly in the localities of Kiseguro and Ngwenda, where Wazalendo forces engaged in combat with M23 troops.